mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 ## Interview Process

-Interview panels and the order of interviewers will be determined by the Hiring Manager during the Recruiter In-Take.
-Ahead of the first interview for a new req, the Recruiter will send the Interview Team a summary of the Interview Plan, including each Interviewer's Focus Area(s).
+Interview panels and the order of interviewers is determined by the Hiring Manager during the Recruiter Intake.
+Ahead of the first interview for a new requisition, the Recruiter will send the Interview Team a summary of the Interview Plan, including each interviewer's focus area(s).
 Hiring Manager will also indicate the Interview Mid-Point which will also drive the Mid-Interview Syncs.

 For the purpose of a positive candidate experience and efficient use of mana, it's recommended that there be no more than four non-Hiring Manager and non-MLT interviewers.
 Ultimately, the Hiring Manager will decide how many interviewers are needed.